-The involvement of calcium and protein phosphorylation in nitrate signalling was first implicated 20 years ago (Sakakibara et al., 1997).
-Treating detached maize and barley leaves with chemical inhibitors of PK or PP, calcium chelator or calcium channel blocker have suggested that calcium, PKs and PPs are critical to nitrate responsive gene transcription (Sakakibara et al., 1997; Sueyoshi et al., 1999).
-Using Arabidopsis seedlings, it has recently been shown that pre-treatment with the calcium channel blocker, gadolinium ion and lanthanide ion, or W7 inhibitor of intracellular calmodulin (CaM) and CPK significantly reduces marker gene expression stimulated by nitrate.
-However, the findings also suggest calcium-dependent and calcium-independent pathways in nitrate responsive gene regulation (Liu et al., 2017; Riveras et al., 2015).
-Despite the biochemical and molecular evidence for the involvement of calcium in nitrate-regulated gene expression, there has been no report on cellular observation of a defined calcium signature triggered by nitrate until very recent studies using various calcium biosensors in plants (Liu et al., 2017; Riveras et al., 2015).
+gene transcription (Sakakibara et al., 1997; Sueyoshi et al., 1999).
+Using Arabidopsis seedlings, it has recently been shown that pre-treatment with gadolinium ions and lanthanide ions (which act as calcium channel blockers) or W7, an inhibitor of intracellular calmodulin and CPK, significantly reduces the nitrate-stimulated expression of marker genes.
+However, the findings also suggest the existence of calcium-dependent and calcium-independent pathways in nitrate-responsive gene regulation (Riveras et al., 2015; Liu et al., 2017).
+Despite the biochemical and molecular evidence for the involvement of calcium in nitrate-regulated gene expression, there has been no report on cellular observation of a defined calcium signature triggered by nitrate until very recent studies using various calcium biosensors in plants (Riveras et al., 2015; Liu et al., 2017).